seanh/seanh.github.io/_posts/2020-12-28-setting-options-in-tmux.md

    show status
    ```

    Each session option also has a global value that each session inherits by default.
-Use `-g` to change the global value.
+Use `-g` to change the global default.
 When setting a session option in your
    `~/.tmux.conf` file you _always_ want `-g` because there is no current session.
 Example:

    ```